crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/authentication-and-encryption-in-wpa-wpa2-and-wpa3/README.md

 * Forward Secrecy ensures that even if an attacker captures your encrypted data today and later discovers your password, they cannot decrypt the data they already captured.
 Each session is uniquely protected.
 * Protected Management Frames (PMF) prevent "deauthentication" attacks, where a hacker can easily kick a device off your network, causing disruptions.

-### Wireless authentication, privacy, and integrity methods: Final review
+### Wireless security mechanisms: Authentication, privacy, and integrity

 Remember that an effective wireless security strategy includes a method to authenticate clients and a method to provide data privacy and integrity.
 These two types of methods are listed in the leftmost column.
 Work your way to the right to remember what types of authentication and privacy/integrity are available.
 (Odom, 2020, p.
 718)